 It is important to note that though the oils themselves may be edible – you shouldn’t eat an essential oil as they aren’t designed to be eaten and are NOT safe to do so.
 There is little regulation over the production of plant extracts, and you don’t want to take any risks with your health.

-Which Essential Oils Are Flammable?
+Which Types Are Flammable?

 Nearly all essential oils are flammable.
 There are a few such as wintergreen, sandalwood, and clove bud that have flashpoints above the required 199.4 degrees Fahrenheit specified by OSHA to be classified as flammable.
 However, they can all catch fire fairly easily.